Performance Management, Supercharged

 Obstacle #2: A lack of constructive feedback

-It can be challenging to strike a balance between praise and constructive feedback, but it matters for engagement.
+It can be challenging to strike a balance between praise and constructive feedback, but an imbalance can be a major factor in hindering engagement.
 Employees were four times more likely to be engaged if they said they received “meaningful” feedback in the past week.
 Meaningful feedback is timely and motivating, and it can even boost retention.

 How to remove this obstacle: Take a page from Gallup’s playbook to give effective feedback.
 Remember these three characteristics of constructive feedback: